What is a Customer Representative?

+What is a Customer Representative?

+>

-2. “Welcome changing requirements, even late in development.
+> 2. “Welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage.” → If one of our goals in Agile is to enable competitive advantage for our customers, that means that we should have a clear understanding about our customers, but also about their vision, strategy, goals, objectives and business model right?

-4. “Business people and developers must work together daily throughout the project.” → Although referred to as “business people”, what this principle means is that development teams should collaborate closely with business stakeholders, customers and users.
+> 4. “Business people and developers must work together daily throughout the project.” → Although referred to as “business people”, what this principle means is that development teams should collaborate closely with business stakeholders, customers and users.

-10. “Simplicity — the art of maximizing the amount of work not done — is essential.” → In order to maximize the amount of work not done, and to try to keep the product as ‘simple’ as possible, or better said; stick to the core of the product and it’s customers needs; we would need to have a really clear understanding of what it is that our customers are trying to achieve, who they are, what their needs are, etc. right?
+> 10. “Simplicity — the art of maximizing the amount of work not done — is essential.” → In order to maximize the amount of work not done, and to try to keep the product as ‘simple’ as possible, or better said; stick to the core of the product and it’s customers needs; we would need to have a really clear understanding of what it is that our customers are trying to achieve, who they are, what their needs are, etc. right?

+>

-Looking at other sources, such as the book The Professional Product Owner or the contents of a Professional Scrum Product Owner training, Product Owners do have a great deal to do with understanding customer needs and representing customer and stakeholder interests.
+> Looking at other sources, such as the book The Professional Product Owner or the contents of a Professional Scrum Product Owner training, Product Owners do have a great deal to do with understanding customer needs and representing customer and stakeholder interests.
 In addition to these sources, looking at some of the most successful Scrum Teams we have worked with, their Product Owners had a very good understanding of customer needs, desires, values and goals, which they shared often with the teams and stakeholders in order to increase customer focus and understanding.

+>

-From both a Product Management, Agile and a Professional Scrum perspective, we can only say that taking the Customer Representative stance regularly is key to being a successful Product Owner.
-The Product Owner is responsible for maximizing the value of the product after all and you maximize this value for customer and users right?
+> From both a Product Management, Agile, and a Professional Scrum perspective, we can only say that taking the Customer Representative stance regularly is key to being a successful Product Owner.
+The Product Owner is responsible for maximizing the value of the product after all and you maximize this value for customers and users, right?

+>

-What great Customer Representatives do
+> What great Customer Representatives do